Samasource/sama-aws/README.md

 Install [Cyberduck](https://cyberduck.io/)

-Run in a shell and let it run.
-It will refresh the credentials every 45 minutes.
+Run the following command in a shell.
+It will create or update the `sama-cyberduck` AWS profile.

 ```bash
 ./sama-aws.py update-credentials-file